livetrails/targetj/README.md

 ### Execution Control with Time

-**TargetJS** enables developers to **natively** control when targets execute, allowing **sequencing and parallelization** of numerous actions, which simplifies the development of complex UI behavior.
+**TargetJS** enables developers to control execution timing of targets, allowing **sequencing and parallelization** of numerous actions, which simplifies the development of complex UI behavior.

 ### Unified Approach for Development

 Targets offer a **unified solution** for UI, animation, event handling, API calls, and state management, rather than working with multiple technologies, commands, and approaches.
 This simplifies development and makes **TargetJS** easier to learn.

-### High Performance
+### High Performance for large Lists

 **TargetJS** optimizes performance by internally building a **tree structure** where there is a long list of components.
 The TargetJS task cycle monitors only the **visible branch** of the tree, ensuring high performance of pages with large lists of UI items.

 ### Enhanced User Experience

-By its simplified and unified approach, removing the need for a static HTML layer and CSS files, it allows the code itself to drive the user experience.
+By its simplified and unified approach, removing the need for a static HTML layer and CSS files, the dynamic nature of targets, and its timing ability, it allows the developer to focus on the user experience.

 ### Future Enhancements